 Are Trampolines Safe For 3 Year Olds (or younger)?

-It’s natural for toddlers to be curious with a lot of stuff, and this includes the sensation of bouncing.
+It’s natural for toddlers to be curious about a lot of stuff, and this includes the sensation of bouncing.
 They would jump on the sofa or bed when they can.
 They laugh the most when you throw them in the air.
 It’s only natural that jumping on a trampoline will give them one of the times of their life.

 Did you know that aside from being fun, a trampoline is very beneficial to a child’s physical development too?
 It is one of the best ways to develop and improve their motor skills.
 They naturally learn to find their center of gravity as they bounce up and down, trying to keep themselves upright.